andrew/ultimate-awesome/README.md

 - [awesome-lifelong-continual-learning](https://github.com/prprbr/awesome-lifelong-continual-learning) - A list of papers, blogs, datasets and software in the field of lifelong/continual machine learning.
 - [awesome-kinesis](https://github.com/bbbbbrie/awesome-kinesis) - Unofficial curated list of resources and references for Kinesis keyboard enthusiasts.
 - [awesome-text-editing](https://github.com/dok/awesome-text-editing) - Collection of text editing resources and libraries for the web.
+- [awesome-vision-language-navigation](https://github.com/eric-ai-lab/awesome-vision-language-navigation) - A curated list for vision-and-language navigation.
+ACL 2022 paper "Vision-and-Language Navigation: A Survey of Tasks, Methods, and Future Directions".
 - [Awesome-Domain-Generalization](https://github.com/junkunyuan/Awesome-Domain-Generalization) - Awesome things about domain generalization, including papers, code, etc.
 - [awesome-tensorlayer](https://github.com/tensorlayer/awesome-tensorlayer) - A curated list of dedicated resources and applications.
 - [graph-networks](https://github.com/yazdotai/graph-networks) - A list of interesting graph neural networks (GNN) links with a primary interest in recommendations and tensorflow that is continually updated and refined.